 "My arms began itching about three years ago during the summer.
 The condition seemed to worsen during the following years.
 My dermatologist prescribed topical lotions and an antihistamine which helped, but I continued to need ice daily to ease the unbearable itching.

 A friend recommended your website as a resource.
-I began using AmLactin after each shower and Solbar before going outdoors.
+I began using (an AHA cream) after each shower and (sunscreen) before going outdoors.
 I’ve only used ice once or twice during the last three months.

 I continue to use my prescription for Pramosone 2.5% lotion occasionally when I feel an itch coming on, but I’m now practically itch free."
 Linda M. A August 2012

-It is actually not the Solbar Zinc that is important, it is the broad spectrum zinc oxide sun protection of your itch-prone arm!
-My current favorite zinc oxide sunscreens are my Sheer Strength Pure Physical Sunscreens because they use the latest invisible zinc oxide technology and contain no chemical sunscreen UV filters.
+Broad spectrum zinc oxide sun protection of your itch-prone arm is really important to prevent the sun-induced itch cascade!
+My soothing pure mineral broad spectrum sunscreens provide excellent sun protection for skin prone to brachioradial pruritus.
+Sheer Strength Pure Physical Sunscreens use the latest invisible zinc oxide technology and contain no chemical sunscreen UV filters.
 Of these, the Sheer Strength Pure Physical SPF 50+ Spray is what I use on my arms when not wearing UPF 50 clothing in the sun.
 I also wear it every day on exposed skin.

 Why is it important to keep your arm skin well moisturized and free of flaky, dry scale when you have brachioradial pruritus?